Procedure: Open Access Research

-Provide the procedures to implement the ANU Open Access Policy for research outputs.
+To provide the procedures to implement the ANU Open Access Policy for research outputs (excluding data).

 The University’s Open Access Policy contains a commitment to the dissemination of research findings as essential both to differentiate the University’s research excellence and support national and international research excellence.
 This procedure sets out information for researchers to understand how this commitment is fulfilled.